 Apple App Management

-This document explains the various steps involved in managing Apple Apps.
+This document explains the various steps involved in managing Store and enterprise Apple Apps.
 Ensure these ports and domains are allowlisted for managing Apple apps.
 In case you've already setup ABM in another MDM service, you can migrate it to ME MDM as explained here.

 Managing App Store apps for Apple devices